 When sleeping on the left side, your stomach is lower than your esophagus, so chances that anything is going to come back up are lower.

 Going for a 10-minute walk half an hour after a meal promotes digestion, which will naturally put less pressure on your stomach, meaning it’s less likely to spit acid back up your esophagus.
+Just make sure not to overheat if pregnant during summer: when it’s very hot it’s best to exercise early in the morning, when the weather is a bit cooler.

 Remedies for Heartburn during Pregnancy